 Vikre Distillery in Duluth makes three varieties of boreal gin and an aquavit, a traditional Scandinavian spirit infused with caraway and cardamom.
 Taste them straight up or as part of a handcrafted mixed drink in the cocktail room.

 An old Hamm’s brewery in St. Paul is now home to 11 Wells, which uses Minnesota-grown corn in its flagship product, Minnesota 13.
 The spirit is a nod to one that was produced here during Prohibition, which had a reputation for tasting much better than its fellow moonshines.
 Stop by for a tour, or look for the product – along with other Minnesota-made spirits – on menus and liquor store shelves across the state.

 Since Minnesota's first winery opened in 1978, the state's wines continue to win fans as consumers become more knowledgeable about the state’s unique varietals, many of which use cold-hardy grapes developed by the University of Minnesota to thrive in this climate.
 As the vineyards continue to mature, the grapes develop more complex flavor profiles, and in turn, so does the wine.

 “More wineries are focused on drier and more table-friendly wines,” says Terri Savaryn of the Minnesota Grape Growers Association.
 “When people understand what a great Minnesota wine is supposed to taste like, they develop a palate for it.”

-Developing that palate may be a little easier with the association’s new Passport to Minnesota Wine.
-Introduced last year, the $25 passport grants the holder tastings at any 10 of the approximately 30 participating wineries.
-Plan your trip along one of Minnesota’s wine trails, and find out about upcoming winery events and festivals at mngrapegrowers.com.
+Developing that palate may be a little easier with the association’s Passport to Minnesota Wine.
+The $25 passport grants the holder tastings at any 10 of the 35 participating wineries.
+Plan your trip along one of Minnesota’s wine trails, and find out about upcoming winery events and festivals at mngrapegrowers.com and mnwine.org.

-Find more vineyards and taprooms throughout Minnesota on our Winery & Brewery Tours page.
+Find more vineyards, distilleries and taprooms throughout Minnesota on our Winery & Brewery Tours page.